HoschiHammer/ui5-firebase-model/README.md

 [![Basic demo video](https://img.youtube.com/vi/MsanBYsAeR4/0.jpg)](https://www.youtube.com/watch?v=MsanBYsAeR4)

+# Please check the dev branch.
+No master release yet.
+Thanks

 ## Why?
 The Firebase realtime database is awesome.
 It allows painless realtime updates between all clients using the same database.
 Creating a solid UI5 model backed by a firebase DB provides some nice capabilities to UI5 apps: